AIDynamicAction/rcognita/README.md

 ## Features for future extension

 * **ctrlDyn**: this is a dynamical controller which can be considered as an extension of the system state vector.
 RL is usually understood as a static controller, i.e., a one which assigns actions directly to outputs.
 A dynamical controller does this indirectly, via an internal state as intermediate link.
-Dynamical controllers can overcome some limitations of static ontrollers, but it goes beyond this description
+Dynamical controllers can overcome some limitations of static controllers, but it goes beyond this description

 ## Closing remarks